keejelo/EasyDialogBox/js/test/README.txt

   This method also fires: myObj.onHide()

 - Dialogboxes now hides in DOM when closing the box by clicking "Close", "X", pressing "ESC" key.
-  (The hide function is being used to do this)

   All dialogboxs will be kept alive by default, they are only destroyed when the user executes the "destroy" function: myObj.destroy();